L&YR Class 24: Design and construction

 This was the first time for a new build on the L&YR a Belpaire firebox was used.
 The short-wheelbase design included outside cylinders with Richardson balanced valves on top; these being controlled by a combination of Allan motion and rocking shaft.
+These locomotives – together with the Improved Precedent Class on the London and North Western Railway – were the last locomotives built with the Allan straight link motion.

 Modifications

 The steam reversing gear, helpful for faster shunting operations, was later replaced by a screw which negated this effect.
 The push and pull regulator handle seemed to have been responsible for a number of minor accidents through lack of fine control was also replaced by a standard type.
 Those working in the Liverpool docks area had bells fitted beneath the boiler.

 Seven of the remaining engines were re-built with Barton Wright type round top boilers around the 1917–1919 period.

 Fleet

 Service

 The class was allocated mostly to yards in the Liverpool area with Newton Heath and Agecroft depots receiving a number for use in their local larger marshalling yards.
 One based at Ormskirk was noted for performing on the main line between shunting duties.

 Fourteen locomotives passed to the London, Midland and Scottish Railway at the grouping in 1923.
 After further withdrawals, 5 locomotives passed to British Railways (BR) in 1948 and they were numbered as shown in the table above.
 All had been withdrawn by 1961.
 None were preserved.